-While many of us are currently trying to plan our grocery store trips carefully and still adhere to our budgets, nutritional goals, and taste buds, hearing about another list shaming us into buying organic fruits and vegetables might add to anyone’s angst.
+The COVID-19 pandemic has caused many of us to plan our grocery store trips more carefully.
+On top of remaining safe we are also still working on adhering to budgets, nutritional goals, and taste bud demands.
+Therefore, hearing about another list shaming us into buying organic fruits and vegetables might add to anyone’s angst.
 But, even if not, lists that say one form of produce is safer and more nutritional than another should be avoided.
 Here are the top seven things to remember about eating healthy and safe foods when this year’s (or any year’s) Dirty Dozen and Clean Fifteen lists (lists that promote organic produce as being safer and healthier than conventional produce) invade your social media streams.

 - There is no reason to avoid any type of produce, whether organic or not.